 —Sang Yong Shim

-About the author: Sang Yong Shim is an art critic and professor at Dongduk Women's University.
+Editor's Note: Sang Yong Shim is an art critic and professor at Dongduk Women's University.